\[AIAB-02] Create the workflow

 resources:

-In order to allow Akamas to be able to apply this hardcoded heap size value (and any other required as optimization parameter) at each experiment, you need to prepare a new Konakart Docker Compose file docker-compose.yml.templ where you can put the Akamas parameter template.
+To allow Akamas to apply this hardcoded heap size value (and any other required optimization parameter) at each experiment, you need to prepare a new Konakart Docker Compose file `docker-compose.yml.templ` where you can put the Akamas parameter template.

 First, copy the Docker Compose file and rename it so as to keep the original file: